We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Without smart contracts, you’d have to give the money to someone else and then trust them to send it onwards, even after you’re gone.

-The blockchain is common to both Bitcoin and Ethereum, and (almost) all cryptocurrencies.
+The blockchain is common to both Bitcoin, Ethereum and (almost) all cryptocurrencies.
 The decentralisation of the blockchain system is what makes it 100% reliable and tamper-proof.

 But being able to program various functions into the blockchain, like sending $5 a year for 100 years, is the smart contract in action.
 That’s what Ethereum added.